 Life's a bleach.
 I'm sure this is an old pun, but I did enjoy it and writing lyrics for it, especially because I love rhyming science words.

 Tom Murphy VII 28X bus broke down in Crafton because we couldn't stop the beeping caused by the antifreeze leak.
 Port Authority road ops fixed it by pouring a lot of new antifreeze from a huge Dennis The Menace-era tin can.
 He is trailing the bus now.
-Next we will try a "top kill" procedure.
-8 years ago · Comment
+Next we will try a "top kill" procedure. almost 9 years ago · Comment

 p e r s o n a l